Skyscanner/backpack/UNRELEASED.md

     - Added styles to support range logic.
     - Updated calendar to Figma styles.
     - `showWeekendSeparator` prop has now been deprecated as its no longer part of the calendar design so can be removed.

+**Fixed:**

+- bpk-component-scrollable-calendar:
+  - Fixed a reintroduced functionality of auto scrolling the calendar when a date is clicked, when the library was changed from `react-window` to `react-virtualized`